Come and join us in August and September 2021

 You can help fund an archaeological dig to uncover a lost 1st/2nd century Roman Fort.

-We are looking, with your help, to crowdfund a 4-week archaeological dig in July 2019.
+We are looking, with your help, to crowdfund a dig in the summer of 2021.

 Try your hand at archaeology!
 Join us on site for a unique and fun experience - we'll teach you everything you need to know to learn to participate in the excavation of this important site!MORE DETAILS